MrVisionaryGenius/Python_for_all/Python-projects/Online-Job-Portal/README.md

-Online Job Portal Project using python, flask and sqlite
+Online Job Portal Project, made with Python, flask, and sqlite